justinko/weather-forecast/README.md

 ## Running tests

-Only system tests were added to use `bin/rails test:system`.
+Only system tests were added so use `bin/rails test:system`.